 Since the lion is the king of the jungle, it only makes sense that this majestic creature is wearing a crown, don’t you think?

-In general, the meaning of crown is the desire for power or to emphasize on a high position of man in society.
+In general, the meaning of crown is the desire for power or to emphasize a high position of man in society.
 Time passed and the symbolism of the crown was seriously transformed.

 10. Colorful Crown & Skull